Get in Touch with NAME

 A revised Malta Permanent Residence Programme

-As briefed on the 12th of January by Parliamentary Secretary Alex Muscat and MRVA CEO Charles Mizzi, the new Malta Permanent Residence Programme (MPRP) has come into force on the 29th of March 2021.
+As briefed on the 12th of January by former Parliamentary Secretary Alex Muscat and Residency Malta Agency CEO Charles Mizzi, the new Malta Permanent Residence Programme (MPRP) has come into force on the 29th of March 2021.

-The Malta Permanent Residence Programme Regulations, 2021, enacted by the Legal Notice 121 of 2021, replace the previous successful Malta Residence and Visa Programme (MRVP).
-Therefore, applications submitted from the 29th of March onwards will fall under the newly enacted regulations.
+The Malta Permanent Residence Programme Regulations, 2021, enacted by the Legal Notice 121 of 2021, replaced the previous successful Malta Residence and Visa Programme (MRVP).
+Therefore, applications submitted from the 29th of March 2021 onwards will fall under the newly enacted regulations.

 Amongst many different changes, the new regulations replace the Malta Residence and Visa Agency with the Residency Malta Agency and bring changes to the qualifying investment amongst others.

 In the points below, we will see how this will affect you and how it will fit with your Citizenship and Residence planning needs.

 Which are the main changes to the qualifying investment under the new Malta Permanent Residence Programme (MPRP) regulations?